How to Install and Use a Picture Rail Hanging System

 Disclaimer: This post contains affiliate links.
 This means, if you purchase something from a link I provided, I will receive a small commission.
 This is at no extra cost to you!
 Thank you for your support!

-What is Picture Rail Moulding?
+What is Picture Rail Molding?

-Picture rail moulding is both a decorative and functional piece of trim that sits below the ceiling.
-Picture moulding is designed specifically to fit hooks around and therefore function to hang art, mirrors, or other accessories on a wall.
+This type of trim is designed specifically to fit hooks around and therefore function to hang art, mirrors, or other accessories on a wall.

 I almost made the mistake of buying base cap molding, which is what I used for installing box molding and my recessed wainscoting accent wall.
 But if you compare the profiles of each, you can see there is definitely a difference!

-Picture Rail Inspiration
+Picture Rail Molding Ideas

 As I mentioned before, I didn’t know anything about what a picture rail hanging system was until recently when I noticed it in a couple of my favorite designer’s homes!